mb3152/balanced_citer/README.md

-# unbiasedciter
+# UnbiasedCiter
-This repo calculates the race of authors in your citation list (in the form of a .bib file) and compares to expected distributions based on neuroscience papers published after 2016
+This repo calculates the race and gender (probabilistically) of the first and last authors for papers in your citation list (in the form of a .bib file) and compares your list to expected distributions based on a model that accounts for paper characteristics (e.g., author location, author seniority, journal, et cetera.) unrelated to race and gender.

+Requirements:
-The only non-stock (not in Anacondas) package you need to run this is ethnicolr.
-If you run the file, it will install this on the fly.
+(1) ethnicolr and pybtex; when you run the code, it will install then on the fly for you if you do not have them.

-You also need a key from gender-api.com
+(2) You also need a key from gender-api.com.
+This is free.
+(3) a .bib file that contains the citations you want to analyze.

 USAGE:
 python unbiasedciter.py -authors 'Maxwell Bertolero Danielle Bassett' -bibfile '/path/to/my/main.bib' -gender_key 'my_gender_key'